Going On A Road Trip?

 There are a few things you can do to ensure your battery will stay reliable throughout your trip.
 This basic maintenance includes checking the terminals to make sure they are tightly connected and not corroded.
 You can also check the battery itself for any visible cracks or leaks.
 If your battery is more than four years old, you may want to consider just replacing it all together before you travel.

 By making sure your car is running smoothly before you hit the road this summer, you’ll be keeping yourself and your passengers safe while avoiding any potential costly repairs.
-Visit us online or get in touch on Facebook and Twitter for more information or to book an appointment at our Vancouver or Richmond locations.
+Visit us online or get in touch on Facebook and Twitter for more information or to book an appointment at our Vancouver or Richmond auto body shop locations.